bpherrick/mightiest-velociraptor-4895a/content/pages/posts/our-god-journey.md

 Windows opened.

-We embark for Cape Town, South Africa on January 19, 2022, where we will be working with those living in abject poverty.
-We will come home for 3 weeks and regroup.
+We are partnering with the International Sports Federation and will embark for Cape Town, South Africa on January 19, 2022.
+There we will be working with those living in abject poverty.
+After our 3 months in Cape Town, we will come home for 3 weeks and regroup.
 Then onto Athens, Greece for 3 months where we will work with forcibly displaced refugees.
+If funds allow, we have been invited to visit other European contexts in the summer of 2022.

 We have met our first fundraising goal of raising $5,000.00 by 9/1/2021!
 Praise God for that!
 We encourage you to check out our sister site Herricksonmission.com to donate.
 All donations are 100% tax deductible.
 All of the funds raised go directly to our family so that we may go and be a blessing to the impoverished and the displaced.